 As The Error Message shows Audio services not responding / Audio services not running you must check Windows Audio Service and its all dependencies are Running properly.
 This is highly effective solution to fix this type problem.
 Fix this problem by restarting the Windows Audio service and two of its three dependencies, and making sure that all three of these services are set to automatically start when your computer boots up.
 To Check and Restart This Services ..

-Press Win + R on Run Type Services.msc and hit enter key.
+Press Win + R on Run Type Services.msc and hit the enter key.

-This Will open windows Services Now Scroll down and look for Windows Audio service check service is Running or not.
+This Will open windows Services Now Scroll down and look for Windows Audio service check service is running or not.
 If Service is not started simply right click and Select Start As shown below image.
-Or If Service Is already Running Then Right click and select Restart To Restart the running service.
-If start and restart options are grayed out it may be windows audio service is disabled.
-For this cause, you have to Right click and select properties.
+Or If Service Is already Running Then Right-click and select Restart To Restart the running service.
+If the start and restart options are grayed out it may be windows audio service is disabled.
+For this cause, you have to Right-click and select properties.

 Change the startup type to Automatic and click on apply.
 Then click on Start under the Service status option.
 Do The same for Bellow services also.

 - Windows Audio Endpoint Builder service

 Note Make sure all these services are set to automatic startup.
 And also Make sure the above services are checked in msconfig.exe

 If you are comfortable with a command prompt then you can do this with simply perform below command lines.